CassimJT/emigration/README.md

 - **No visibility** — applicants have zero idea about the status of their application after submission
 - **High corruption risk** — manual cash handling and physical file movement create opportunities for bribery

-_(Imagine long queues stretching outside government offices — this is the daily experience for many Malawians.)_

 ---

 ## The Vision – A Modern, Seamless Digital Passport System